Vishwak1/Ethereum-Dapp-for-tracking-items/README.md

 ### Versions
 Truffle v5.3.10 (core: 5.3.10)

 Solidity v0.5.16 (solc-js)

 Node v14.17.1

 web3: ^0.20.6

+## Project Writeup
+-Roles libraries used for creation and deletion of users -Truffle is used for the development of the smart contracts and testing of the smart contracts...
+-Solidity is the language used to develop the smart contracts...
+-Node is used for the development purposes and to install the dependencies required for the project -web3 is library  used to connect with ethereum  blockchain -@truffle/hdwallet-provider to sign transactions for addresses.

 ## IPFS
 I did not use IPFS for this project.